Second Order Spiral Splines: Introduction

 \spp Besides elastica there are simpler classes of unit-speed track-summands called {\em polynomial spirals} \cite{Kelly}.
 The well-studied class of {\em clothoidal splines}, whose curvatures are $C^0$ and piecewise-affine, is insufficiently rich for interpolation when $T$ is given in advance.
-We work with the larger class of {\em second order spiral splines}, namely $C^2$ track-sums $y_\theta$ of {\em second order generalised Cornu spirals}, whose curvatures are $C^0$ and {\em piecewise-quadratic} in the parameter $t$.
-We impose the end conditions $y^{(2)}(T_0)={\bf 0}=y^{(2)}(T_n)$ and suppose that the inequalities (\ref{nc}) hold strictly.
+In the present paper we suppose that the inequalities (\ref{nc}) hold strictly, and consider the larger class of {\em second order spiral splines}, namely interpolants that are $C^2$ track-sums $y_\theta$ of {\em second order generalised Cornu spirals}, whose curvatures are $C^0$ and {\em piecewise-quadratic} in the parameter $t$.